Alice’s Story: Overcoming Depression

 man

-It was yesterday.
-I was looking at job listings and saw the perfect job — a creative company, flexible hours, good salary.
-But I froze and couldn't send my resume.
+That was yesterday.
+I saw a perfect job listing—creative company, flexible schedule, good pay.
+But I froze and couldn’t bring myself to send my resume.

 What stopped you?